-Tibial nerve dysfunction is an unusual form of peripheral neuropathy.
+Tarsal tunnel syndrome is an unusual form of peripheral neuropathy.
 It occurs when there is damage to the tibial nerve.
-This nerve is one of the lower branches of the sciatic nerve of the leg.
-It supplies movement and sensation to the calf and foot muscles.

 Symptoms may include any of the following:

-Your health care provider will examine your legs and ask about your symptoms.
+Your health care provider will examine your foot and ask about your symptoms.

 During the exam, your provider may find you have the following signs: